dotnet/AspNetCore.Docs/aspnet/config-builder.md

 This configuration builder provides a feature similar to [ASP.NET Core Secret Manager](/aspnet/core/security/app-secrets).

-This configuration builder can be used in .NET Framework projects, but a secrets file must be specified.
+The [UserSecretsConfigBuilder](https://www.nuget.org/packages/Microsoft.Configuration.ConfigurationBuilders.UserSecrets/) can be used in .NET Framework projects, but a secrets file must be specified.
 Alternatively, you can define the `UserSecretsId` property in the project file and create the raw secrets file in the correct location for reading.
 To keep external dependencies out of your project:

-* The actual secret file is xml formatted.
-The xml formatting is an implementation detail, and the format should not be relied upon.
+* The actual secret file is XML formatted.
+The XML formatting is an implementation detail, and the format should not be relied upon.
 * If you need to share a *secrets.json* file with .NET Core projects, consider using the [SimpleJsonConfigBuilder(#simplejsonconfig).
 The `SimpleJsonConfigBuilder` format for .NET Core is an implementation detail subject to change.

 Configuration attributes for `UserSecretsConfigBuilder`:

-* `userSecretsId` - This is the preferred method for identifying an xml secrets file.
+* `userSecretsId` - This is the preferred method for identifying an XML secrets file.
 It works similar to .Net Core, which uses a `UserSecretsId` project property to store this identifier.
 The string must be unique, it doesn't need to be a GUID.
 With this attribute, the `UserSecretsConfigBuilder` will look in a well-known local location (%APPDATA%\Microsoft\UserSecrets\&lt;userSecretsId&gt;\secrets.xml in Windows environments) for a secrets file belonging to this identifier.
 * `userSecretsFile` - An optional attribute specifying the file containing the secrets.
 The `~` character can be used at the start to reference the application root.
 Either this attribute or the `userSecretsId` attribute is required.
-If both are specified, `userSecretsFile` takes precedence. <!-- review: isn't ~/ a security risk? .NET Core secret manager stores values in %APPDATA%\Microsoft\UserSecrets so it won't be checked into github -->
+If both are specified, `userSecretsFile` takes precedence. <!-- review: | userSecretsFile="~\secrets.file" -  isn't ~/ a security risk? .NET Core secret manager stores values in %APPDATA%\Microsoft\UserSecrets so it won't be checked into github -->
 * `optional`: boolean, default value `true` - Prevents an exception if the secrets file cannot be found.
 * The `name` attribute value is arbitrary.